Omega-Numworks/Omega-Guide/_pages/en_US/install-epsilon-from-softloader.md

 ### Required Reading

-We will now install Epsilon on one slot of your calculator, assuming you have a bootloader
+We will now install Epsilon on one slot of your calculator, assuming you have a bootloader that allows it

 ### What You Need